Pantane1/Nitram/README.md

 # My Personal Blog

 Welcome to my blog repository!
-This is where I store all the code for my blog, which is live at [yourusername.github.io](https://yourusername.github.io)
+This is where I store all the code for my blog, which is **[live](https://pantane1.github.io/Nitram/)**

 ## About
-This is my personal blog where I write about [topics you write about].
+This is my personal blog where I write about tech blogs.

 ## Built With
 - HTML